daniellegruber/ts-traversal/README.md

     - Transforms built-in (not user-defined) MATLAB functions into C functions
   - Exports
     - `builtin_functions`: Typed array of type `functionMapping` (see below) containing information about how to transform each built-in MATLAB function to one or more C functions.
-      - fun_matlab:
+      - fun_matlab: MATLAB function
-      - fun_c: If not `NULL`, then there is a corresponding C function for the given MATLAB function and argument types.
+      - fun_c: If not `NULL`, the corresponding C function for the given MATLAB function and argument types.
-      - args_transform: transforms arguments
+      - args_transform: Transforms original arguments to MATLAB function.
       - outs_transform: transforms outputs
       - n_req_args: number of required arguments
       - n_opt_args: number; // # optional args